-- 1. This action challenges the systematic failure of the Department of Homeland Security ("DHS") to produce to noncitizens and their counsel the records that are necessary to support their claims and defenses or eligibility for benefits in a range of civil immigration proceedings.
-The Plaintiffs-attorneys, small law firms, and a nonprofit legal services organization who represent noncitizens in immigration matters-seek declaratory and injunctive relief against the Defendants' policy of non-disclosure under the Administrative Procedure Act ("APA"). - 2.
+- 1. This action challenges the systematic failure of the Department of Homeland Security ("DHS") to produce to noncitizens and their counsel the records that are necessary to support their claims and defenses or eligibility for benefits in a range of civil immigration proceedings.2 The Plaintiffs-attorneys, small law firms, and a nonprofit legal services organization who represent noncitizens in immigration matters-seek declaratory and injunctive relief against the Defendants' policy of non-disclosure under the Administrative Procedure Act ("APA"). - 2.
 Plaintiffs have decades of experience representing noncitizens in a range of immigration matters, including bond hearings, removal proceedings, applications for affirmative asylum, and applications for other benefits including visas, permanent resident status, and citizenship.
-This work repeatedly exposes Plaintiffs to Defendants' policy and practice of denying noncitizens and their counsel timely access to relevant records in the government's possession (the "Nondisclosure Policy" or "Policy"). - 3.
-Under their Nondisclosure Policy, Defendants ignore their legal obligations-including those arising under the Due Process Clause of the Constitution and under immigration laws and regulations-to disclose records that are relevant to a noncitizen's case.
-For example, they do not turn over records when disclosure is necessary to ensure a "fundamentally fair proceeding," Davis v.
-Lynch,
+This work repeatedly exposes Plaintiffs to Defendants' policy and practice of denying noncitizens and their counsel timely access to relevant records in the government's possession (the "Nondisclosure Policy").